microsoft/powerbi-desktop-samples/Report Theme JSON Schema/README.md

 * Default "group" visualType styling is not exported into the schema (not blocking, but not documented in schema; internal #1068300)
 * Defining a default "canvas size" doesn't work; see [Issue #51](https://github.com/microsoft/powerbi-desktop-samples/issues/51).
-* Should also export well-known `$id` repetition like "Active" and "Available" slicer pane cards, "default/hover/active/disabled" actionButton states; see [Issue #59](https://github.com/microsoft/powerbi-desktop-samples/issues/59).
+* Should also export well-known `$id` repetition like "Active" and "Available" slicer pane cards, "default/hover/active/disabled" actionButton states, "default" for cardVisual/advancedSlicerVisual; see [Issue #59](https://github.com/microsoft/powerbi-desktop-samples/issues/59).

 #### May 2023 (2.117)
 Issues fixed in the May 2023 release (2.117) of Power BI Desktop: